 Note: Whenever in Agra Fort, do visit the following:

 TOMB OF ITIMAD-UD-DAULAH- The inspiration behind Taj Mahal

 Entry fee: 30 INR for Indian citizens and 310 INR (4.48 USD) for foreign tourists.

 Ditching the stereotype of sandstone mausoleums is this very first ivory-white mausoleum built by the queen of Jahangir, Noor Jahan.
-It is the first of its kind and the inspiration behind Taj.
+Indeed, it is the first of its kind.
+And do you know that it was the inspiration behind Taj?